bxparks/AceRoutine/USER_GUIDE.md

 `runCoroutine()` method, you may ned to manually reset those variables to their initial states as well.

-Personally, I have never needed the `reset()` functionalty (so it is unfortunatesly not tested as much as it could be), but it is apparently useful for some people.
+I have not personally needed the `reset()` functionalty so it has not been tested as much as I would like, but it is apparently useful for some people.
 See for example:

 * [Issue #13](https://github.com/bxparks/AceRoutine/issues/13)
 * [Issue #14](https://github.com/bxparks/AceRoutine/issues/14)